perebaj/jjhandbook/work/tino.md

 In this process, I mapped all routes in our code base that were using the old provider and all functions, created a miro board where the team could see a big picture of what was going on, and this was useful for splitting the tasks between the routes that have less overlap.

 This process includes some calls with the new provider to understand the new API and how to use it.

+## Reduce manual labor using Retool and application data

+## Fraud flow for first purchases

+# Quarter 4 Sep - Dec

+## Q3 Brieding

+## Q3 Lessons

+## Drammatically reduce the credit concession

+Experience in the credit flow

+## Rollout new fraud engine for first purchases

+brov, this task takes almost 1 quarter.
+WTF